26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 Defining Team Roles

-Start by mapping out the various roles that someone will need to take on.
-If you’re a grower, you’re obviously going to need someone to tend to the plants, trim, and package the marijuana for sale.
+Start by mapping out the various roles that will need to be fulfilled.
+If you’re a grower, you’re obviously going to need someone to tend to the plants, trim, and package the flower for sale.

 But you’ll also need someone to manage your finances, someone to make sales with dispensaries, and someone to promote your products to consumers.

-But regardless of the number of people you have now, it’s essential that you understand the “big picture” of your business by creating processes that every single role would need to follow.
+But regardless of how many people you have now, it’s essential that you understand the “big picture” of your cannabis business by creating processes that each individual role would need to follow.

 By creating processes, you’ll save yourself time in the short run.
-You’ll also be ready when the company needs to scale up.
+You’ll also be ready when your company does need to scale up.
 And your current team members will have everything they need to train others, so you don’t always have to do everything (which is, ultimately, the goal of this article!)

-Defining roles also helps fix any internal issues by making it easier to identify where a problem is happening, and then take action to prevent it again in the future.
+Defining roles also helps fix internal issues, by making it easier to identify problems and then take action to prevent them in the future.